 5. Shying away from technology.

 If you’re not a fan of technology, buying a house from far away is going to be pretty hard.
 Tools like FaceTime, Skype, Zoom, and other conferencing tools can allow you to tour a home the same day it’s listed — without travel or hassle.
 Depending on your lender and title company, you might even be able to close remotely, using online or mobile notary tools.

 Tech is also a vital tool for keeping you in contact with your long-distance agent.
 You’ll need to text, video chat, email, and more to stay on top of the market — especially while you’re far away.

 6. Failing to visit — at least once.

 You don’t have to visit every potential home that hits the market (a video tour should do), but you definitely need to visit your new location at least once before buying a home there.

 After all, research only gets you so far; you also need to get a good handle on the feel of the city.
 Does it feel like home?
 Can you see your family living there?
-Do you like the climate, the people, and the way the city is laid out?
+Do you like the climate in that part of the United States, the people, and the way the city is laid out?
 These are things you can only assess by visiting in person.

 Buying a house from far away?

-If you’re hoping to buy a home in a new area, make sure you choose experienced vendors.
+If you’re hoping to buy a house out of state or from far away, make sure you choose experienced vendors.
 Want a lender who can help guide the way?
 Get in touch with an Embrace Home Loans office in your area today.